 Because the Proposed Action area coincides with floodplains, it is subject to the requirements and objectives of EO 11988, Floodplain Management as amended by EO 13690, Establishing a Federal Flood Risk Management Standard and a Process for Further Soliciting and Considering Stakeholder Input.
-The Air Force published early notice that the proposed action would occur in a floodplain in the newspaper of record (listed below) on May 23-24, 2021, as part of the ISR ADP Campus EA (Appendix A).
-(Locating the LMOC Master Node Facility within the ISR ADP Campus was an initial alternative location considered.)
-No public comments were received.
-A second public notice which also included language announcing that the proposed action would occur in a floodplain was published on January 22-23, 2023 in the same paper and included with the Notice of Availability (NOA).
-This public notice also solicited public comment on the proposed action and any practicable alternatives.
-The comment period for public and agency input on this project extended to The NOA of the Draft EA and FONSI/FONPA was published in the newspapers of record (listed below) and invited the public to review and comment on the Draft EA.
-The NOA and agency comments are provided in Appendix A. No public comments were received.
+The Air Force published early notice that the proposed action would occur in a floodplain in the newspapers of record (listed below) on 28 Nov 2022.
+The notice also solicited public comment on the proposed action and any practicable alternatives.
+The comment period for public and agency input on these projects ended on 28 Dec 2022.

+A Notice of Availability (NOA) of the Draft EA and FONSI/FONPA was published in the newspapers of record (listed below), announcing the availability of the EA for review on DAY MONTH YEAR.
+The NOA invited the public to review and comment on the Draft EA.
+The public and agency review period ends on DAY MONTH YEAR.
+The NOA and public and agency comments are provided in Appendix A.